Meta's newest VR headset is impressive. Here's why you probably won't buy it - KTVZ

 This was on display during a demo in which I used Painting VR to paint on a virtual canvas, moving around a real-world space set up with a virtual brush and tool stand on one side of the canvas and a shelf of paint cans on the other.
 I could mix paints, grab brushes, and post my finished (and admittedly awful) painting on the actual wall behind me, all while seeing what was happening around me and getting advice from the app’s creator.

 The hand controllers that accompany the Quest Pro will also play an important role in both VR and mixed-reality apps, and they’ve been vastly improved over the ones that come with the Quest 2.
 Now, rather than relying on the headset to help determine where the controllers are in space, each controller includes three sensors to shoulder the load.
 This means they can track 360 degrees of motion, which should make for smoother and better hand and arm tracking in all kinds of apps.
-(Sadly, though, they still won’t let you have legs in VR.)
+(Sadly, they won’t track your legs in VR, but Zuckerberg announced on Tuesday that Meta will be using AI to bring full-body avatars into Horizon Worlds sometime in the future.)

 A pressure sensor on each controller enables more precise motions than with the current Quest 2 controllers.
 I tried this out with a demo in which I was able to pick up and toss around a variety of small objects like a teacup, blocks, and a garden gnome.
 I found that if I picked up the teacup gently, particularly by the handle, I wouldn’t harm it; if I grabbed it, however, I crushed it (I mostly crushed it).